acmdorio/acmdorio.github.io/_posts/2020-04-29-pl-features-1.md

 ```

 While first-class functions are pretty much mandatory in functional languages because the paradigm makes heavy use of them, they are also supported in most object-oriented languages because objects are first-class citizens and can easily wrap a function inside them.
-One language that does not *fully* support this is ***C***: there are function pointers, which can be passed in as arguments but can't be used as closures, they also require strange syntax and are usually used in generic code that casts away type information and is thus considered unsafe; the same holds for macros, which are another way to achieve this idea of *behaviour parametrization*.
+One language that does not *fully* support this is ***C***: there are function pointers, which can be passed in as arguments but can't be used as closures, they also require strange syntax and are usually used in generic code that casts away type information and is thus considered unsafe; the same holds for macros, which are another way to achieve this idea of *behaviour parameterization*.

 ### Side-effects